therealghostdev/rejeses/README.md

 - npx prisma db seed #(if this command runs successfully without errors, start the development server again as described earlier)
 ```

-If you experience any issue setting up any of the dev environment, please contact the project maintainer/owner
+If you experience any issue setting up any of the dev environments, please contact the project maintainer/owner

 ***GRACIAS🪄***